ctools/ctools/doc/source/users/user_manual/irf_cta.rst

 Specifying the response function in an observation definition file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the above example, only a single global response function can be used for all CTA observations.
-If you need to specify response functions per observation you can add the information directly in the XML observation definition file:
+If you need to specify response functions per observation you can add the information directly in the :ref:`observation definition XML file <glossary_obsdef>`.
+You will learn more about :ref:`observation definition XML files <glossary_obsdef>` in the section :ref:`um_observations`.
+Here an example of specifying the response information in the :ref:`observation definition XML file <glossary_obsdef>`:

 .. code-block:: xml